 About Dr. McLean

-Pamela J. McLean, Ph.D., is an associate professor of neuroscience at Mayo Clinic College of Medicine and Science in Florida.
+Pamela J. McLean, Ph.D., is a professor of neuroscience at Mayo Clinic College of Medicine and Science in Florida.
 She is also the director of the Ph.D.
 Program's neuroscience track and associate director of the Medical Scientist Training Program (M.D.-Ph.D.) at Mayo Clinic Graduate School of Biomedical Sciences.
 The goal of her research is to develop new disease modifying therapies for patients struggling with neurodegenerative disorders such as Parkinson's disease, Lewy body dementia and multiple systems atrophy.